 If you have a WordPress website set up with the WordPress package from Package Center, you can stop the service for that package.
 You can do this from Package Center.
 Please reference the WordPress datasheet for details.

-This affects only the WordPress website, not any other websites you might have, like Joomla or PHP-based on your NAS.
+Stopping the WordPress service affects only the WordPress website, not any other websites you might have, like Joomla or other web-based applications on your NAS.

 Suspend WordPress.org installation

-Note that this affects other websites that are dependent on either of these services.
+Note that this affects other websites dependent on either of these services.

 You have tested a WordPress installation, messed around with it, and would like to start again from scratch.
-This means you let the entire underlying infrastructure intact but only refresh what WordPress created.
+You let the entire underlying infrastructure intact but only refresh what WordPress created.

 As with suspending WordPress, I explain how to reset it for the Synology and WordPress.org setup.